 She was sufficiently distracted, and became lost from sight in the milling crowd.

-Another sister hurried past and Henry went to hail her attention, but she had already crouched down beside a groaning woman before a sound could escape his parched mouth.
+Another sister hurried past and Henry went to hail her attention, but she had already crouched beside a groaning woman before a sound could escape his parched mouth.
 He sighed and returned his eyes to the crowd, scouring for a space and, more pressingly, a sister or physician whom might take notice of this new patron’s presence.
 Alongside the sisters wrapped in their distinctive black habits and white wimples and the tunicked doctors of physic there also waded through the rows of tragedy brothers of various houses in their assorted habits.
 Indeed, many of these women and men of the Church would have witnessed first-hand the blazing terror at the Tower Liberties, and here they were, answering the cries for help from their beleaguered flock.
 Henry was heartened by the rallying spirit of his London brothers and sisters in faith.
 Panic and helplessness was no friend of theirs.

 The first nun he had spotted was back again, this time bustling back down the nave in Henry’s direction.
 The knight tried again, eschewing his earlier, unusually meek approach.
-“This one needs attention,” he yelled in her direction with none of the subtlety otherwise demanded of a spy.
+“This one needs attention,” he yelled in her direction with none of the subtlety demanded of a spy.

 The little nun was understandably flustered and on her brow and cheeks a light glean of sweat reflected the daylight that streamed through the open doors.
-Henry watched her walk purposefully here and there, a grim determination evident in her face, cheeks a little reddened either side of a small mouth tightly pursed.
-The sister looked up as she walked in his direction, carrying a small pail of water with a soaked cloth hanging over the side that dripped in her wake, marking out exactly the route she had taken through the Priory.
-Her eyes were dark and focused, though she barely glanced in his direction; the appearance of another injured individual at the priory’s door was unfortunately unremarkable on a day such as this.
+Henry watched her go purposefully here and there, a grim determination evident in her face, cheeks a little reddened either side of a small mouth tightly pursed.
+The sister looked up as she walked in his direction, carrying a small pail of water with a soaked cloth hanging over the side that dripped in her wake, marking out exactly the route she had taken through the priory.
+Her eyes were dark and focused, though she scarcely glanced in his direction; the appearance of another injured individual at the priory’s door was unfortunately unremarkable on a day as this.